mvpjava/docker-swarm-development-env/README.md

 - Save in directory $HOME/Documents/workspace-spring-tool-suite-4-4.6.0.RELEASE
 - When project is created then run a maven "clean package" build to get uber jar created

-2) Once the uber jar is created, deploy the docker swarm stack with script ...
+2) What is different about this containerized developer environment is that the docker CLI is installed (like docker in docker) therefore you can deploy the docker swarm stack from the terminal window directly from with the IDE (Window->Show View->Terminal

 $ ./run_stack.sh